 How to avoid:

-So, how do you reinforce your content with a little data optimization?
+To reinforce your content with data optimization:

 • Set up reliable tools and processes to gather data like Google Analytics, social media insights, or customer feedback.